 Removing the stress factors goes a long way in reducing the chances of diseases.

-Any other ‘bumps’ and ‘lumps’ can be treated with a bath of potassium permanganate.
-You can often get it at your local pharmacy.
-Notes on the use of potassium permanganate.
-1 drop stock pp is equal to 2 ppm per gallon.
-PP is usually used for 3 days, or 4 treatments every other day.
+Any other bumps and lumps can be handled with the use of permanganate potassium which can be gotten from most pharmacies around you.
+To use the potassium permanganate, take one drop stock pp which is equal to about two ppm in a gallon, this pp is often used for about 3 days, or 4 treatments every other day.